SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What are the two disadvantages in local state ?
 Collaboration environment and Security.
 - So create S3 bucket and lock that bucket using dynamodb table ?
 - What are the different remote states we have and why we use only 'terraform s3 remote state'
 - Where to keep this remote state in terraform code ?
-Inside the provider and another name of remote state is Backend.
+Inside the provider and another name of remote state is backend.
 - If we write more lines of script we say configuration is increasing.
 - S3 buckets are chargeable in aws, so delete after practice.
 - Use different key names in s3 bucket like in the previous you have used different key 'foreach' you can use as per your wish but not with the same key names because it will merge all.
 - Interview question ?
-We are using S3 bucket with Dynamodb locking.
+We are using S3 bucket with dynamodb locking.
 Here local state will not work because it will create duplicates and errors, security will not be there inside the local.
 So we have to keep it safely in the remote storage like S3 bucket, it will provide better collaboration among the team members and also security.

 ### Session-28
 - How to create multiple environments with terraform in 3 ways ?
 Using same code but with different configuration ?
 - How do you control different environments in tfvars method ?
 Using 'startswith' function ?
-- We create different buckets and dynamodb tables for Dev and Prod in tfvars method.
+- We created different buckets and dynamodb tables for dev and prod in tfvars method.
-- And also we create different folders for Dev and Prod in VS.
+- And also we created different folders for dev and prod in VS.
-- Can we use 1 bucket for both Dev and Prod in tfvars method ?
+- Can we use 1 bucket for both dev and prod in tfvars method ?
 YES!
-- So create 2 Buckets and 2 Dynamodb tables in aws console in tfvars method with unique names ?
+- So create 2 buckets and 2 dynamodb tables in aws console in tfvars method with unique names ?
-- You need to initialize Dev backend while terraform init and same for Prod also. 'terraform init -backend-config=dev/backend.tf'
+- You need to initialize dev backend while terraform init and same for prod also. 'terraform init -backend-config=dev/backend.tf'
 - When you are switching from one env to another env, you must reinitialize it using 'terraform init -reconfigure -backend-config=prod/backend.tf'
 - How to terraform plan, apply (or) destroy using -var-file ? 'terraform plan -var-file=dev/dev.tfvars'
 - What if you forgot to give -var-file ?
 It will load default values from variables.tf
 - What if you commented variables.tf file also ?
 It will ask the user to prompt inputs.
 So that you will come to know you forgot to give -var-file.
-- Only 1 bucket is created in workspace, inside that it will automatically create a default folder env:/ and inside this env folder, terraform will automatically create Dev and Prod workspaces.
+- Only 1 bucket is created in workspace method, inside that it will automatically create a default folder env:/ and inside this env folder, terraform will automatically create dev and prod workspaces.
 - If you want to know workspace commands just 'terraform workspace'
 - How to create workspace ? 'terraform workspace new dev' do it in gitbash.
 - When you are using terraform it has default variable that is 'terraform.workspace' what is it ?
 If you are in dev then the value of terraform.workspace will becomes 'dev' if you are in prod then the value of terraform.workspace will becomes 'prod'
 - So we use 'lookup' function in workspace method to control different environments.
 - lookup(map, key) ---> Giving input as map and passing the key below is the example.
 - lookup(var.instance_type, terraform.workspace) 1st one is map and second one is key.
 - So which approach is better ?
-Tfvars, Workspace, Different repos for different envs ?
+Tfvars, Workspace, Different repos for different environments ?
-- Provisioners are used to execute the commands on a local machine (or) remote server after it's created, typically used for initial configuration like boot strapping.
+- Provisioners are used to execute the commands on a local machine (or) remote server right after it's created, typically used for initial configuration like boot strapping.
 Provisioners are used only for ec2.
 - What is local-exec provisioner in terraform and what is the syntax ?
 It enables a keyword ${self.id}
 - What is remote-exec provisioner in terraform and what is the syntax ?
 - Local-exec --> Run on your local machine --> Use case is to notify, trigger local scripts --> No remote access is needed.